jakemoss127/THFC-Stats/README.md

-# Jake Moss's Python Visualization Projects
+# Tottenham Hotspur Data Science Graphs

-This repository contains Python projects for visualizing athletics-related data.
+This repository contains Python projects for visualizing soccer data for Tottenham Hotspur.
 It includes a variety of charts created using Matplotlib, Plotly, and Seaborn.

 ## Features